Tony Onodi's Blog

 How Good Can Battery-Electric Planes Get?

 The Otto Celera 500L is a bizarre-looking prototype plane that's designed to carry up to six passengers for long distances (8,300km) at high speeds (740km/h) while having operating costs that are roughly a third of that of comparable planes.
-There's a lot of online scepticism about whether it will actually be able to meet these goals, but I'm assuming it can so I can use it as a sort of best-case for airframe efficiency, and asking the question of what sort of performance it would have if we replaced its diesel/piston engine drivetrain with a battery-electric drivetrain in order to find out what the best-case for practical battery-electric airplanes might look like.
+There's a lot of online scepticism about whether it will actually be able to meet these goals, but I'm assuming it can so I can use it as a sort of best-case for airframe efficiency, and asking the question: what sort of performance would it have if we replaced its diesel/piston engine drivetrain with a battery-electric drivetrain?
+This should hopefully give us some idea of the best-case for practical battery-electric airplanes made using currently available technology.

 We can work out the mass of fuel the Celera 500L carries from with range × fuel consumption × fuel density, which works out to 8300km × 7.8L/100km × 0.85kg/L = 550kg.
 It's powered by a RED A03, which has a dry mass of 363kg.
 So ripping out the engine and fuel tanks would give us 913kg to spare for an electric drivetrain.